rcav8tr/CS2Mod-ChangeCompany/ReadMe.md

 # Production Balance - Description
+**Production Balance** is disabled until it can be fixed for recent game releases.

 The objective of **Production Balance** is to correct the situation where the city produces surpluses of some resources while at the same time has deficits of other resources which have to be imported.